CCM-Deusto/heatAdjointFoam/README.md

-# Interior Control of the Heat Equation with the Steepest Descent Method
+# Interior Control of the Heat Equation with the Steepest Descent Method and OpenFOAM

 This is an OpenFOAM solver for the distributed control of the heat equation through the minimization problem